Vedashree25/Student-Management-LLM/README.md

 <<<<<<< HEAD
 # Student-Management-LLM
-This project is focused on developing a Student Management System integrated with a Large Language Model (LLM) agent to handle book-related inquiries and student questions.
-The system is built with a backend LLM agent and a frontend using either Streamlit or FastAPI.
+The primary goal of this project is to create a Student Management System that is connected with a Large Language Model (LLM) agent to address questions from students and book-related queries.
+The frontend of the system is either constructed with FastAPI or Streamlit, while the backend is an LLM agent.

 ## Features

-- Instruction-based agent for responding to book or topic-related questions.
+- An agent that follows instructions to answer queries about books or related topics.
-- Suggests or recommends books, papers, and articles based on the student's query.
+- Based on the student's inquiry, or recommends books, papers, and articles.
-- Follows up on questions for continued interaction.
-- Proper code structure with separation across supervisor, adapter, and LLM layers.
-- Logs user interactions for history tracking.
+- Responds to enquiries to encourage further communication.

 ## Installation